A new novel imagines a global pandemic that kills millions. Its author has been called prescient before - KEYT | KCOY

 A new novel imagines a global pandemic that kills millions.
 Its author has been called prescient before

 Some works of fiction seem ripped from the headlines.
-Others anticipate the news, providing an eerily prophetic vision of our future.
+Others anticipate the news, providing a prophetic vision of our future.

+Lawrence Wright’s new novel, “The End of October,” belongs in the rare second category.

 As of Friday morning, hundreds of thousands of people around the world, including at least 15,500 in the United States, have contracted Covid-19.
 Coronavirus deaths topped 10,000 globally.

-As the deadly virus spreads, Wright’s book raises an intriguing question: Will people want to read about a global pandemic while living through one?
+As the deadly virus spreads, Wright’s book raises the question: Will people want to read about a global pandemic while living through one?

 “It felt a little creepy to have imagined an awful future that went on to become an even more awful reality,” Wright wrote in the Times.